modern-mean/modern-mean-core/README.md

 ## Running Your Application
-After the install process is over, you'll be able to run your application using Gulp, just run Gulp default task:
+After the install process is over, you'll be able to run your application using Gulp4, just run Gulp4 default task:

 ```
 $ gulp